Malcolm Ferguson-Smith: Awards and honours

-In 1998 he was appointed as the scientist member of Lord Phillips' Committee to review the UK Government's original Bovine Spongiform Encephalopathy (BSE) inquiry and consider the emergence of BSE and new variant Creutzfeldt–Jakob disease (CJD) and the actions taken, reporting in 2000.
+In 1998, he was appointed the scientist member of Lord Phillips' Committee to review the UK Government's original Bovine Spongiform Encephalopathy (BSE) inquiry and consider the emergence of BSE and new variant Creutzfeldt–Jakob disease (CJD) and the actions taken, reporting in 2000.

 He was elected Fellow of the Royal Society of Edinburgh (FRSE) in 1978 and a Fellow of the Royal Society (FRS) in 1983.
+He was elected a Fellow of the Academy of Medical Sciences (FMedSci) in 1998.
 His papers are held at University of Glasgow.

-Personal life

-He is the father of Anne Ferguson-Smith, Arthur Balfour Professor of Genetics in Cambridge.